Get in touch

 For the first couple of weeks, you’ll have to come in several times so the Investigator (oncologist running the study) can be sure you are tolerating the combination well, to check for any safety issues or signals (blood chemistries) and to ask you how you’re feeling.
 We realize it’s a bit of a burden, but it’s only for a few extra visits, and it’s really important to monitor you for safety.
 To help, we can cover your parking/transportation costs (within reason, and for sites that allow for reimbursement).

-After the several weeks, visits are once every 2 week, for your evexomostat treatment (30 seconds to inject), to track your progress (take blood samples, ask you about your meds and how you feel) and to check on your overall health (once monthly questionaire).
+After the initial several weeks, visits are once every 2 weeks for your evexomostat treatment (30 seconds to inject), to track your progress (take blood samples, ask you about your meds and how you feel) and to check on your overall health (once monthly questionaire).

 Faslodex is given at the same time as evexomostat (once every 2 weeks) for the first three doses, then once monthly.
 No special visits will be required for Faslodex.

-Piqray is taken orally (by mouth) with food every day.
-You’ll start Piqray two weeks after starting evexomostat and Faslodex.
-It’s best to take it with lunch or your evening meal.
+Both Truqap and Piqray are taken orally (by mouth) - Truqap with or without food twice daily or Piqray with food every day.
+You’ll start Truqap/Piqray two weeks after starting evexomostat and Faslodex.

 • How Long Will I Be on the Study?